 In the IL- DLLME, the disperser solvent should be soluble in the extraction solvent and miscible in the sample solution, thus, enabling the formation of fine droplets of the extraction solvent.
 Therefore, acetonitrile, methanol, and acetone were tested as dispersive solvents.
 A series of sample solutions were examined using 100 µL of each of the disperser solvents containing 30 µL of [C8MIM][PF6].
 By using acetone and acetonitrile, the cloudy solution do not formed well.
 It was clear that (Figure 5), the best peak areas was obtained when methanol was used as a disperser solvent.
 Hence, the subsequent experiments were performed using methanol as the disperser solvent.

 Figure 5.
-Effect of type of disperser solvent on the extraction efficiency
+Effect of type of disperser solvent on the extraction efficiency, Extraction condition: extraction solvent: [C8MIM][PF6], extraction solvent volume: 30 µL; dispersive solvent volume: 100 µL; concentration of NaCl (w/v)%: 1.0, pH:10

 3.5.
+Effect of volume of disperser solvent

+In order to study the effect of disperser solvent volume, different volumes of methanol (50, 100, 300, 500 and 1000 µL) were used.
+It is clear from figure 6 that 100 µL methanol had the highest peak areas.
+It seems that, at the volume of 100 µL, the amount of methanol was enough for effective forming of the cloudy solution.
+At a low volume of methanol, cloudy solution was not properly formed resulting in a decrease in the peak areas.
+At a high volume of methanol, the solubility of the analytes in the sample increased resulting in a decrease in the peak areas.
+Thus, 100 µL was selected as the optimum volume of methanol.

+Figure 6.
+Effect of volume of methanol on the extraction efficiency, Extraction condition: extraction solvent: [C8MIM][PF6], extraction solvent volume: 30 µL; dispersive solvent: methanol; concentration of NaCl (w/v)%: 1; pH: 10

+3.6.
 Salt addition